WebAssembly/design/Modules.md

 The *global index space* indexes all imported and internally-defined global definitions, assigning monotonically-increasing indices based on the order of definition in the module (as defined by the [binary encoding](BinaryEncoding.md)).
+Thus, the index space starts at zero with the global imports (if any) followed by the globals defined within the module.

 The global index space is used by: